A Plan to restrict social media for minors faces pushback and calls for tighter safeguards

 Some of these laws mandate verifiable parental guardian consent before a child can download an app or place restrictions on content algorithms that promote addictive engagement.

 ICMEC has raised concerns that such laws also create data privacy risks, forcing users to submit personal information across multiple platforms and increasing the likelihood of data breaches and misuse.
-The organization also cited constitutional challenges related to protected and described enforcement on a per-platform basis as “infeasible.”
+The organization also cited constitutional challenges related to protected speech and described enforcement on a per-platform basis as “infeasible.”

 Despite these concerns, JCOTS still recommended the proposal to the General Assembly, suggesting that lawmakers define key social media features — such as infinite scrolling and autoplay — to better understand how such policies could impact the Office of the Attorney General.